Type 1 diabetes

 Top ten tips for managing coeliac disease and Type 1 diabetes

-2. Include gluten-free starchy carbohydrate foods at each meal
+2. Include gluten free starchy carbohydrate foods at each meal.
+For example:

 - starchy vegetables such as new potatoes, sweet potatoes, yams, cassava (tapioca) and plantains

-Carbohydrate is important to controlling your blood glucose levels.
+Carbohydrate is important to control your blood glucose levels.
 The amount you need to eat depends on your age, weight and how active you are.